eafunk/audiorack/README.txt

 The User Interface Server requires the following programs to be installed:

-nodejs	The node.js runtime system
+nodejs	The node.js runtime system, v.12.10 or newer.

 npm		The node.js package manager